 The Airmen's Stories - F/O A G Page

 Alan Geoffrey Page was born at Boxmoor, Hertfordshire on 16th May 1920.
-He was educated at Cheltenham College and London University.
+He was educated at Dean Close School, Cheltenham and London University.
 He had already decided to become a pilot but his uncle, Sir Frederick Handley Page, the aircraft manufacturer, persuaded him to take an engineering course.

 Whilst there he learned to fly at Northolt with the University Air Squadron.

 Called to full-time service in mid-September 1939, Page was posted to 3 ITW Hastings in October.
 He went to FTS Cranwell in mid-November.
 At the end of the course in May 1940 he was posted to No. 1 Fighter Pilot Unit at Meir for further training.
 A few days later he was posted to 66 Squadron but on 6th June moved to 56 Squadron at Digby.